silverstripe/silverstripe-postgresql/docs/README.md

 # PostgreSQL Database Module

-SilverStripe now has tentative support for PostgreSQL ('Postgres').
-This available though a module which you can use after completing a successful MySQL installation.
+SilverStripe now has tentative support for PostgreSQL ('Postgres') which is available though this module

 ## Requirements